Kasparrow/rda/README.md

 # Anagram solver

 Small program that I wrote to solve anagram a few monthes ago.
-You provide hint the anagram and hints and it will returns all the possible anagram in french.
+You provides the anagram and a hint as entries and it will returns all the possible french anagrams.
 Could work in another language with the right `dictionnaire` file.

 ```
 $ ./main.rb "BANALEMENT PAUVRE" "**é****** **e****"